MICA: Multi-Agent Industrial Coordination Assistant: Experiments

 \subsection{Implementation Details}

-All experiments are conducted with PyTorch~2.6.0 and CUDA~12.4.
-The YOLOv11-L detector~\cite{khanam2024yolov11} is fine-tuned on Gear8 strictly following~\cite{wen2025snap}.
-Multi-frame fusion uses $\tau_{\mathrm{IoU}}=0.5$, a confidence threshold of $0.4$, at least $m=3$ supporting detections, and persistence over $T=5$ consecutive frames.
+Experiments are implemented in PyTorch~2.6.0 with CUDA~12.4.
+The YOLOv11-L detector~\cite{khanam2024yolov11} is fine-tuned on Gear8 following~\cite{wen2025snap}.
+Multi-frame fusion uses $\tau_{\mathrm{IoU}}=0.5$, confidence threshold $0.4$, at least $m=3$ detections, and persistence over $T=5$ consecutive frames.
 Depth estimation is performed with Depth-Anything-V2-Large~\cite{yang2024depth}, using spatial and depth thresholds $(\tau_p,\tau_d)$ for context refinement.
 In ASF, we set $\alpha=0.6$ (rule balance), focal factor $\gamma=2$, base step size $\eta=0.1$ and history scaling $\rho=0.5$.
-Regularization includes trust region $\mathrm{trust}=0.2$, bias bound $b_{\max}=1.0$, and weight floor $\varepsilon_{\mathrm{floor}}=10^{-3}$.
-Semantic retrieval relies on SentenceTransformer (all-MiniLM-L6-v2)~\cite{reimers2019sentence} with FAISS~\cite{douze2024faiss}, multi-agent reasoning is powered by Qwen2.5-7B-Instruct~\cite{qwen2025qwen25technicalreport}, speech recognition uses Whisper-small~\cite{radford2023robust} (16kHz, 8s windows), and text-to-speech is handled by pyttsx3~\cite{c63} (180 wpm, 22.05kHz synthesis).
+Regularization includes trust-region bound $\tau_{\mathrm{trust}}=0.2$, bias bound $b_{\max}=1.0$, and weight floor $\varepsilon_{\mathrm{floor}}=10^{-3}$.
+Semantic retrieval uses SentenceTransformer (all-MiniLM-L6-v2)~\cite{reimers2019sentence} with FAISS~\cite{douze2024faiss}, and multi-agent reasoning uses Qwen2.5-7B-Instruct~\cite{qwen2025qwen25technicalreport}.
+Speech recognition uses Whisper-small~\cite{radford2023robust} (16\,kHz, 8\,s windows), and TTS uses pyttsx3~\cite{c63} (180\,wpm, 22.05\,kHz).